Connect with others who understand.

 3. Minimize Added Sugars and Refined Carbohydrates

-Refined carbohydrates and added sugars can increase the risk of type 2 diabetes and contribute to inflammation.
+Too many refined carbohydrates and added sugars are not recommended for AFib.
 The American Heart Association recommends that women limit daily added sugars to 6 teaspoons and men limit them to 9 teaspoons.

-Added sugars are most associated with baked goods as well as beverages like sodas and fruit juices.
-However, refined carbohydrates, which turn into sugar while being digested, make up most breads and pastas.
-One MyHeartDiseaseTeam member said they now avoid all “white foods.”
-“I’ve gotten rid of enriched or bleached white bread, white pasta, sugary cereals, instant rice, bagels, pizza, pastries, pies, cookies, and cakes,” they wrote.
+Added sugars are most associated with baked goods, as well as beverages like sodas and fruit juices.
+Refined carbohydrates or simple carbohydrates have been processed and aren’t as nutritious as their whole versions.
+One MyHeartDiseaseTeam member said, “I’ve gotten rid of enriched or bleached white bread, white pasta, sugary cereals, instant rice, bagels, pizza, pastries, pies, cookies, and cakes.”

 Carbohydrates have gotten a bad rap in many fad diets, but you don’t have to cut out all carbohydrates to eat a heart-healthy diet.
-Rather than avoiding carbohydrates, it’s best to focus on eating whole grains instead of refined grains like white flour.
-Whole grain options include:
+Rather than avoiding carbs, focus on eating complex carbohydrates like whole grains instead of refined grains like white flour.
+Whole-grain options include:

 • Brown rice